Dylan Thomas: Marriage

+Dylan and Caitlin Thomas had three children: Llewelyn Edouard (1939–2000), Aeronwy Thomas-Ellis (1943–2009) and Colm Garan Hart (1949–2012).
+Llewelyn and Aeronwy were privately educated, at the Magdalen College School, Oxford and at the Arts Education School in Tring, Hertfordshire, respectively.

-Wartime, 1939–1945
+Wartime 1939–1945

 In 1939, a collection of 16 poems and seven of the 20 short stories published by Thomas in magazines since 1934, appeared as The Map of Love.
 Ten stories in his next book, Portrait of the Artist as a Young Dog (1940), were based less on lavish fantasy than those in The Map of Love and more on real-life romances featuring himself in Wales.
 Sales of both books were poor, resulting in Thomas living on meagre fees from writing and reviewing.
 At this time he borrowed heavily from friends and acquaintances.
 Hounded by creditors, Thomas and his family left Laugharne in July 1940 and moved to the home of critic John Davenport in Marshfield near Chippenham in Gloucestershire.
 There Thomas collaborated with Davenport on the satire The Death of the King's Canary, though due to fears of libel the work was not published until 1976.

-At the outset of the Second World War, Thomas was worried about conscription, and referred to his ailment as "an unreliable lung".
-Coughing sometimes confined him to bed, and he had a history of bringing up blood and mucus.
-After initially seeking employment in a reserved occupation, he managed to be classified Grade III, which meant that he would be among the last to be called up for service.
-Saddened to see his friends going on active service, he continued drinking and struggled to support his family.
-He wrote begging letters to random literary figures asking for support, a plan he hoped would provide a long-term regular income.
-Thomas supplemented his income by writing scripts for the BBC, which not only gave him additional earnings but also provided evidence that he was engaged in essential war work.
+At the outset of the Second World War, worried about conscription, Thomas unsuccessfully sought employment in a reserved occupation with the Ministry of Information.
+However, an “unreliable lung”, as he described his chronic condition – coughing sometimes confined him to bed, and he had a history of bringing up blood and mucus – proved to be the grounds for the military authorities to allocate him a C3 category medical exemption which meant that he would be among the last to be called up for service.
+He would subsequently be recognised as engaged in essential war work through his role in broadcasting for the BBC and documentary film making, work he took up in 1941 after he and Caitlin moved to London, leaving their son with Caitlin’s mother at Blashford.
+Thomas produced film scripts for the Strand Film Company, work which provided him with a much needed financial mainstay throughout the war years and his first regular source of income since working for the South Wales Daily Post.

 In February 1941, Swansea was bombed by the Luftwaffe in a "three nights' blitz".
 Castle Street was one of many streets that suffered badly; rows of shops, including the Kardomah Café, were destroyed.
 Thomas walked through the bombed-out shell of the town centre with his friend Bert Trick.
 Upset at the sight, he concluded: "Our Swansea is dead".
 Thomas later wrote a feature programme for the radio, Return Journey, which described the café as being "razed to the snow".
 The programme, produced by Philip Burton, was first broadcast on 15 June 1947.
 The Kardomah Café reopened on Portland Street after the war.